Silverkron/ansible-ec2-update-scaling-group/README.md

 # How to update your Scaling Group on AWS

 I use Ansible to deploy my applications on AWS.
-It's perfect to move my code on an EC2 instance with zero downtime and I just completed this configuration to update all instances on my scaling group.
+It's perfect to move my code on an EC2 instance with zero downtime but complicatand I just completed this configuration to update all instances on my scaling group.
 So, my normal workflow is:

 - deploy my tested software on the staging environment (an EC2 instance)